MicrosoftDocs/machine-learning-server-docs/microsoft-r/r/how-to-revoscaler-sql-server.md

 	    "SD", "TN", "TX", "UT", "VA", "VT", "WA", "WI", "WV", "WY")

-Now we’ll create a column information object specifying the mapping of the existing integer values to categorical levels in order to create factor variables for *gender*, *cardholder*, and *state*:
+Now we create a column information object specifying the mapping of the existing integer values to categorical levels in order to create factor variables for *gender*, *cardholder*, and *state*:

 	ccColInfo <- list(
 	    gender = list(